Second-Year Learning Communities: Mathematics

 By joining the Mathematics Second-Year Learning Community (SLC) you will be surrounded by a small community of second-year students who are learning to navigate their academic and co-curricular pathways to make the most of their experiences as a math student.
 The SLC program is designed to help you make the most out of your degree by engaging in various social, academic and professional development opportunities.

-For more information about Mathematics, visit the Mathematics website
+For more information about mathematics, visit the Mathematics website

 Apply to a Mathematics SLC